May 6, 2024

 Your ideal customer will, of course, depend on the type of business you operate.
 Let’s say your business is a third-wave coffee shop that offers high-end coffee products at a higher price point.
 Your ideal customer will probably be different from chain coffee shops.

 Next, describe how you plan to reach customers within this target audience.
-Marketing plans vary greatly along businesses.
+Marketing plans vary greatly among businesses.
 Again, you’ll want to tailor your marketing plan to the particulars of your company.
 Regardless of the route you take, your marketing plan should work in harmony with your targeted sales channels.

 For instance, if you’re a brick-and-mortar retail business, will you also offer online sales?
 Will you have a social media presence?
 If so, how will you leverage that to reach customers and convert sales?

-If your business is already incorporated, be sure to include your numbers: your balance sheet, cash flow statements and income statements.
+If your business is already incorporated, be sure to include your numbers: your balance sheet, cash flow statements, and income statements.
 Potential investors will pay close attention to this section of your business plan, and you’ll want to give them a comprehensive idea of how your business is doing and how it projects moving forward.

-Step Five: Executive Summary
+Step 5: Executive Summary

 The executive summary is the most important part of the business plan.
 It incorporates all the individual elements and frames the business plan as a cohesive whole.
-Even though it will come first in the document, it should still be the lat part you write.
+Even though it will come first in the document, it should still be the last part you write.

 It’s the first (and perhaps only) part of your business plan a potential investor will see, so you’ll want to be sure to make a strong first impression.